Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 21 Februari 2026 20.08.20 UTC
+- WIB: Sabtu, 21 Februari 2026 21.37.10 UTC
-- WITA: Sabtu, 21 Februari 2026 21.08.20 UTC
+- WITA: Sabtu, 21 Februari 2026 22.37.10 UTC
-- WIT: Sabtu, 21 Februari 2026 22.08.20 UTC
+- WIT: Sabtu, 21 Februari 2026 23.37.10 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

-Kategori: nature
+Kategori: success